Behavioral Interview Questions

-Behavioral or situational questions allow an employer to solicit information about your past performance that they can compare to the specific skills needed to perform the job.
-Areas that could be covered are decision making, organization, commitment, planning, creativity, communication, assertiveness, teamwork, and leadership.
+Behavioral or situational questions allow an employer to elicit information about your past performance that they can compare to the specific skills needed to perform the job.
+Areas that could be covered include decision making, organization, commitment, planning, creativity, communication, assertiveness, teamwork, and leadership, among others.

-The best way to answer behavioral questions is to prepare using specific examples or stories or accomplishments from your past experiences - of times when you actually had to deal with similar situations or problems.
-Put some thought into this process ahead of time so you have plenty of real life examples to choose from.
+The best way to answer behavioral questions is to use specific examples, stories, or accomplishments from your past to illustrate how you dealt with similar situations or problems.
+Before your interview, think about a few good stories so you have plenty of real life examples to choose from.
 And then practice telling your stories!

 Q: Give me an example of a time you set a goal and were able to achieve it.